Your Best Defense in the Wild

-Research has shown that bear spray is even more effective than a gun in stopping bear attacks.
+Research has shown that bear spray is even more effective than a gun in stopping bear attacks and staying safe outdoors.

 By: Philip Monahan